kentaroh-toyoda/ai-security-paper-digest-rss/README.md

 The rate limiting system includes:

 - **RateLimiter Class**: Tracks API calls in a sliding window
-- **Automatic Waiting**: Pauses execution when limits are reached
+- **Process Termination**: Exits with error when limits are reached
-- **Exponential Backoff**: Retries with increasing delays on failures
+- **Exponential Backoff**: Retries with increasing delays on other failures
 - **Status Monitoring**: Real-time rate limit status
 - **Thread Safety**: Safe for concurrent operations